PolarBearAndrew/TimeQuery/README.md

 myTimeQuery.start(1); //show ticks, 100ms per each
 ```

-And than you will see the job will working on the time you want.
+And than you will see the job working on the time you want.